-As of March 31, 2018 (unaudited) Actual (in the Pro Forma usands, except per s Pro Forma As Adjusted (1) Cash and cash equivalents \$ 74,600 \$ 74,600 \$ 170,927 Series A Convertible preferred stock, par value \$0.001 per share; 26,083 shares authorized, 20,866 shares issued and outstanding, actual; no shares authorized, issued or outstanding, pro forma and pro forma as adjusted \$ 42,996 \$ - \$ - Series B Convertible preferred stock, par value \$0.001 per share; 12,632 shares authorized, 10,105 shares issued and outstanding, actual; no shares authorized, issued or outstanding, pro forma and pro forma as adjusted Stockholders' equity (deficit): 99,973 Preferred stock, par value \$0.001 per share; no shares authorized, issued and outstanding, actual; 20,000 shares authorized, no shares issued and outstanding, pro forma and pro forma as adjusted Common stock, par value \$0.001 per share; 55,000 shares authorized, 2,114 shares issued and outstanding, actual; 200,000 shares authorized, 33,086 shares issued and outstanding, pro forma; 200,000 shares authorized, 39,711 shares issued and outstanding, pro forma as adjusted 3 41 48 Additional paid-in capital 2,423 145,354 241,227 Accumulated deficit (69,059) (69,059) (69,059) Total stockholders' equity (deficit) (66,633) 76,336 172,216 Total capitalization \$ 76,336 \$ 76,336 \$ 172,216
+As of March 31, 2018 (unaudited)

+o Forma

+Actual Pro Forma As Adjusted (1)

+(in thousands, except per share data)

+Cash and cash equivalents \$ 74,600 \$ 74,600 \$

+Series A convertible preferred stock, \$0.001 par value per share; 26,083 shares authorized, 26,083 shares issued and outstanding, actual; no shares authorized, issued or outstanding pro forma and pro forma as adjusted \$ 42,996 - \$

+Series B convertible preferred stock, \$0.001 par value per share; 12,632 shares authorized, 12,632 shares issued and outstanding, actual; no shares authorized, issued or outstanding pro forma and pro forma as adjusted 99,973

+Stockholders' equity (deficit):

+Common stock, \$0.001 par value per share; 55,000 shares authorized, 2,643 shares issued and outstanding, actual; shares authorized, 41,358 shares issued and outstanding, pro forma (unaudited); shares authorized, shares issued and outstanding, pro forma as adjusted (unaudited) 3 41

+Additional paid-in capital 2,423 145,354

+Accumulated deficit (69,059) (69,059) (69,059)

+Total stockholders' equity (deficit) (66,633) 76,336

+Total capitalization \$ 76,336 \$ 76,336 \$

+-

-(1) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$16.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase (decrease) our pro forma as adjusted cash, additional paid-in capital, total stockholders' equity (deficit) and total capitalization by approximately \$5.6 million, assuming that the number of shares of common stock offered by us in this offering, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+(1) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase (decrease) our pro forma as adjusted cash, additional paid-in capital, total stockholders' equity (deficit) and total capitalization by approximately \$ million, assuming that the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-Each increase (decrease) of 1.0 million shares in the number of shares of common stock offered by us in this offering would increase (decrease) our pro forma as adjusted cash, additional paid-in capital, total stockholders' equity (deficit) and total capitalization by approximately \$14.9 million, assuming the assumed initial public offering price of \$16.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and the number of shares of common stock offered by us in the proposed concurrent private placement, in each case, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each increase (decrease) of 1.0 million shares in the number of shares of common stock offered by us would increase (decrease) our pro forma as adjusted cash, additional paid-in capital, total stockholders' equity (deficit) and total capitalization by approximately million, assuming the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 The pro forma as adjusted information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.

-The number of shares of common stock that will be outstanding after this offering, assuming completion of the proposed concurrent private placement, is based on 33,085,859 shares of common stock (including convertible preferred stock on an as-converted basis) outstanding as of March 31, 2018, and excludes the following:
+The number of shares of common stock that will be outstanding after this offering is based on 41,357,383 shares of common stock (including convertible preferred stock on an as-converted basis) outstanding as of March 31, 2018, and excludes the following: